medic/cht-docs/content/en/apps/guides/data/analytics/production.md

 After meeting the [prerequisites]({{< relref "apps/guides/data/analytics/introduction#cht-sync-prerequisites" >}}), install CHT Sync:

-1. Deploy a `t2.medium` EC2 instance with the Ubuntu 22 AMI.
-Allow SSH, HTTP and HTTPS in network permissions and assign it `60 GiB` of storage ensuring it can grow past the default `8 GiB`.
+1. Deploy a `t2.medium` EC2 instance with the Ubuntu 22 AMI and allow SSH in network permissions.
+Assign it `60 GiB` of storage ensuring it can grow past the default `8 GiB`.
 2. Now that you have the static IP, in Route 53, set up DNS `A` record using your real domain and IPs instead of these examples: `cht-sync.example.com` -> `1.2.3.4`.
 3. Add SSH keys for users who should have access to the server in the `/home/ubuntu/.ssh/authorized_keys` so that they can SSH in with `ubuntu@cht-sync.example.com`.
 4. Install Docker: `curl -fsSL get.docker.com -o get-docker.sh && sh get-docker.sh`.